 Engineers have created the Maximum Performance (MaP) test, testing hundreds of toilets each year.
 A toilet with a score of 600 or better will perform adequately.
 The top toilets score 1,000, which means they can flush 1,000 grams.

 If you need to flush a kilo of anything, they’ll do the job.
-They are powerful machines!
+They’re powerful machines.

 What Are Some Toilet Options?
-Which Are The Best Toilets To Buy?
+Which Are The Best?

-Some are higher, so you’ll sit about 3-inches higher than a regular toilet.
+Toilet heights matter.
+Some are higher, so you’ll sit about 3 inches higher than a regular toilet.
 That makes it easier for some folks to get off and on.

 Toilets have either round bowls or elongated bowls.
 Elongated toilet bowls and the seats that fit on them are often more comfortable.
 The most common type of toilet is a two-piece with a separate tank and bowl.